Pinecrest High School: History

-Orchestra
+Pinecrest offered an IB Diploma track until 2009, when the program was cancelled due to budgetary concerns and lack of student interest.

+On March 14, 2020, North Carolina Governor Roy Cooper closed all schools March 16 through May 16 due to the COVID-19 pandemic.
+On April 25, he closed all schools for the rest of the school year.
+In June 2020, he announced a plan for all students to go back to school, around half on Monday and Tuesday, and the other half on Thursday and Friday, while Wednesday was used to sanitize.
+On March 12, 2021, Moore County Schools announced resumption of five-day-a-week classes.

 Honors Theatre Ensemble

 Each fall the honors theatre ensemble (known as the Pinecrest Players) competes in regional theatre competition.
-During the 2009–2010 school year the group presented a play entitled "At the Bottom of Lake Missoula" by Ed Monk and received the top honors at the regional competition.
+In the 2009–2010 school year, the group presented a play entitled At the Bottom of Lake Missoula by Ed Monk and received the top honors at the regional competition.
 The show moved on to compete at the North Carolina Theatre Conference's High School Play Festival where it again took home the top prize and moved on to compete in the South Eastern Theatre Conference in Lexington, Kentucky.
 This is the first time in the school's history that the theatre program has advance to the highest level of competition.

-In the 2013–2014 school year, the ensemble presented the Alice and Wonderland sequel titled "Through the Looking Glass".
+In the 2013–2014 school year, the ensemble presented the Alice and Wonderland sequel titled Through the Looking Glass.
 After being awarded the Distinguished Play Award at the regional festival, making it one of only 16 productions (out of the original 128 statewide) to receive the invitation to the NCTC State Play Festival in Greensboro.

 Band

-Pinecrest High School has a marching band, symphonic band, various music ensembles.
+Pinecrest High School has a marching band, symphonic band, and various music ensembles.

 Vandalism

-In 2010, the letters "P", "E", and "R" were removed from the sign at Building 1 above the front entrance in a 'senior prank', which caused the sign to read "Incest High School".
-This move was criticized by school staff, who said it had gone "too far", citing a $100 dollar cost each to replace the three letters.
+In 2010, the letters "P", "E", and "R" were removed from the sign at Building 1 above the front entrance in a "senior prank", which caused the sign to read "Incest High School".
+This move was criticized by school staff, who said it had gone "too far", citing a $100 cost each to replace the three letters.
 Three students later confessed after an investigation and were charged with vandalism.

 Buildings

 Pinecrest is composed of nine different buildings.
 Pinecrest's buildings 1–3 are the original buildings that were built in 1969.
 Building 4 is a more recent building that connects with the cafeteria and gym.
 Building 9, also referred to as the Freshman Academy (even though more than just freshman students use the building) is the newest building that was completed before the second semester of the 2006–07 school year.
-Pinecrest has a Gymnasium along with a Field House that houses the Home and Visitors locker rooms for its athletic teams.
+Pinecrest has a gymnasium along with a field house that houses the Home and Visitors locker rooms for its athletic teams.
 The Butler building houses a room for PC's Exceptional Education program.
-The R. E. Lee Auditorium is located on the west side of the school and houses the Band, Theatre, Orchestra, and Chorus.
+The R.E.
+Lee Auditorium is located on the west side of the school and houses the Band, Theatre, Orchestra, and Chorus.